-It can be observed that, as the mode order increases, the number of finite elements required increases.
+It can be observed that, as the number of modes increases, the number of finite elements required increases.
 Therefore, it is expected that the higher modes need more number of elements.

 All of the analyses described in the present thesis have been undertaken assuming the plate to be subjected to identical and/ or different support conditions on the four edges of the plate.
-The three sets of the of the edge conditions used here are designated as clamped - clamped (CC), simply - simply supported (SS), clamped - simply supported (CS), are shown in table (4.1) below.
+The three sets of the edge conditions used here are designated as clamped - clamped (CC), simply - simply supported (SS), clamped - simply supported (CS), are shown in Table (4.1) below.